Thanksgiving in Bend, OR (2025)

 While Thanksgiving Day itself is pretty quiet in town, the weekend brings a few fun local happenings.
 From trivia nights to turkey trots to live music, there’s usually something going on if you know where to look.

-Where to Eat on Thanksgiving
+Other Places to Eat on Thanksgiving

 Plenty of restaurants close on Thanksgiving Day, but a handful stay open and serve special holiday menus.
 You’ll also find several local shops offering take-home meal kits, pies, and sides to simplify your holiday cooking.